industrial-edge/miscellaneous/tank application/README.md

 ## Engineering

-The TIA Portal project consists of a CPU 1518 ODK and a corresponding HMI.
+The TIA Portal project consists of a CPU 1513-1 and a corresponding HMI.

 The CPU contains the engineering program for the whole tank application.
-It also runs on every other S7-1500 PLC, e.g. CPU 1511.
+It also runs on every other S7-1500 PLC.
 Alternatively the PLC can be simulated via PlcSim Advanced.

 ![TIA Overview](graphics/TIA_Overview.png)